PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 Ground Rods:

 You will require a minimum of 3 ground rods and probably more if your fields are large or your soil conditions are poor.
-Use a minimum of three 8' ground rods, or three 6' ground rods.
+Use a minimum of three ground rods.
+They should be 6 - 8 feet in length.

 Tensioning Kit:

-You will need at least one ElectroBraid® tensioning kit to tighten the Braid.
-A second tensioning kit is required for paddocks 1 acre and larger in order to properly tighten the fence.
+To tighten the braid, you will need at least one ElectroBraid® tensioning kit to tighten the braid.
+A second tensioning kit is required for paddocks 1 acre and larger to properly tighten the fence.

-NOTE-Tensioning kits are re-usable tools and are not left on the fence.
+NOTE: The tensioning kits are reusable tools and are not left on the fence.

 5. Tools Required

-To install your ElectroBraid® Fence you need the following tools:
+To install your ElectroBraid® Fence you'll need the following tools:

 • ElectroBraid® Tensioning Kit(s)